Share your Open Learning Story with us

 ACCT 4201: Advanced Financial Accounting

-Building on Intermediate Financial Accounting 1 and 2, students examine several complex topics and their effect on financial reporting and disclosure.
-Topics include an introduction to international accounting and the development of accounting standards; temporary and long-term investments in debt and equity securities; business combinations; consolidation at acquisition; consolidation subsequent to acquisition; consolidation and intercompany profit in inventory, land, and depreciable assets; foreign currency transactions; translation and consolidation of international operations; and accounting for not-for-profit organizations including public sector reporting.
+Students examine a range of complex issues in financial reporting.
+Topics include the development of financial accounting standards; temporary and long-term investments in debt and equity securities including investments in associates; business combinations and joint ventures; consolidation at acquisition; consolidation subsequent to acquisition; intercompany profits in inventory, land and depreciable assets; foreign currency transactions and hedge accounting; translation and consolidation of international operations; accounting for not-for-profit organizations and public sector reporting.

 Learning outcomes

-1. Apply conceptual principles when selecting appropriate accounting policies.
+• Apply the appropriate conceptual principles when selecting accounting policies.

-5. Prepare consolidated financial statements at acquisition and in subsequent years for both fully owned and partially owned subsidiaries.
+• Prepare consolidated financial statements at acquisition and in subsequent years for both fully-owned and partially-owned subsidiaries.

-10. Describe the financial reporting objectives for government and discuss the reporting issues relevant to government.
+• Describe the objectives and issues relevant to public sector reporting.

 Course topics